Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/03/pomodoro-technique-in-25-minutes.md

 :img{src="/img/2015/07/pomodoro_chart.jpg" alt="Pomodoro Charts"}
 :::

-Here are the notes from my presentation “Pomodoro Technique in 25 Minutes”, from 22nd March 2012, which was delivered within the time limit, including questions.
+Here are the notes from my presentation "Pomodoro Technique in 25 Minutes", from 22nd March 2012, which was delivered within the time limit, including questions.

 ## What Is Pomodoro?